2i2c-org/kpis/book/people.md

 tags: [remove-cell]
 ---
 # Use the GH CLI to print all of the records in our time off table
+LIMIT_LENGTH = 1000
-cmd = "gh project item-list 39 --owner 2i2c-org -L 500 --format json"
+cmd = f"gh project item-list 39 --owner 2i2c-org -L {LIMIT_LENGTH} --format json"
 out = run(cmd.split(), text=True, capture_output=True, check=True)

 # Strip the output of all color codes and parse it as JSON, then a dataframe